Bill

 AI Summary

 This bill, known as the Combating Unsafe ReLaxers (C.U.R.L.)
-Act, aims to regulate chemical hair relaxer products by prohibiting the manufacture, distribution, sale, or offering for sale of hair relaxer products containing specific potentially harmful ingredients in California.
-The bill requires the Department of Toxic Substances Control to identify and publish third-party laboratory accreditations for testing hair relaxer products for a list of ten specific intentionally added ingredients, including formaldehyde, various parabens, phthalates, and other chemicals, by January 1, 2028.
-The department is authorized to request documentation from manufacturers to demonstrate compliance and can conduct its own product testing.
-Violations of the bill's provisions can result in administrative or civil penalties of at least $10,000 per violation, with the penalty amount determined based on factors such as the nature and severity of the violation, economic impact, and the violator's good faith efforts to comply.
-The bill establishes a C.U.R.L.
-Act Fund to collect penalty revenues, and the department's implementation of the law is contingent upon sufficient funding from the Toxic Substances Control Account.
-The Attorney General can bring legal actions on behalf of the department to enforce these provisions, and prevailing plaintiffs will be awarded attorney's fees and costs.
+Act, aims to regulate chemical hair relaxer products by prohibiting the manufacture, distribution, sale, or offering for sale of hair relaxer products containing specific harmful chemicals.
+The bill requires the Department of Toxic Substances Control to identify and publish third-party laboratory accreditations for testing hair relaxer products by January 1, 2028, focusing on detecting intentionally added ingredients like formaldehyde, various parabens, and phthalates.
+The department will have the authority to request documentation from manufacturers, conduct product testing, and issue violations for non-compliance.
+Violations can result in administrative or civil penalties, with a minimum fine of $10,000 for first and subsequent infractions, considering factors such as the nature and severity of the violation.
+The bill creates a C.U.R.L.
+Act Fund to collect penalty revenues, and the department's enforcement activities are contingent upon sufficient funding from the Toxic Substances Control Account.
+The Attorney General can bring legal action on behalf of the department to enforce these provisions, with prevailing plaintiffs awarded attorney's fees and costs.
+Ultimately, the bill seeks to protect consumers by removing potentially harmful chemicals from hair relaxer products sold in California.

 Committee Categories